Aura67/CFW-Packages/README.md

 ## Download the lastet CFW Package
 [Download latest releases from the page.](https://github.com/Aura67/CFW-Packages-/releases)

+# Note: If there are any problems with my CFW Package then you can simply open an issue!

 # How to Install my CFW Package?

 - 1: To do this, insert your Memory Card into your Computer
 - 2: go to my latest releases and download it